TungstenRPA/11.5/Readme.md

       * It will take you to MC.
 Log in as the normal user.
       * the browser will close and you will be taken back to DS.
       * When you upload robots to MC, your user name will appear in modified column in MC/robots/repository, if you unhide the *created by* or *modified by* column.
-    You don't have to log in to DS any time in the future.
+      * You don't have to log in to DS any time in the future.
-    * only
-    * You can remove the DS token in MC/Admin
   * "Message of the Day" feature added.
     * This is a message from the MC Admin to any user that logs into the MC.
 These messages are not visible in DS.
     * This will also help with communicating to RPA Cloud users.